 Learning occurs in the field of attention (not necessarily the same as concentration or even conscious awareness).
-Learning is a process of connecting, integrating, and incorporating(neuronal-somatic-emotional-semantic) new experiences – co-implicating new interrelationships between the memory of previous experiences and the living ‘edge of now’ being experienced (attention-differentiation-disambiguation).
-As sensory and cognitive processes provide foreground input to the stream of attention they also trigger re-membering into the stream (according to emotional and cognitive associative processes) relevant short and long term memories.
+Learning is a process of connecting, integrating, and incorporating new experiences.
+Learning involves co-implicating new interrelationships between the memory of previous experiences and the living ‘edge of now’ being experienced (attention-differentiation-disambiguation).
+As sensory and cognitive processes provide foreground input to the stream of attention they also trigger re-membering into the stream (according to emotional and cognitive associative processes) relevant short and long-term memories.
 This dynamic inner co-assembling of memories provides the background flow, the interior context, and the populates of working memory within which learning occurs.
-The foreground and background processes are concurring real time within attention and move through a cyclic process of coherence, dissonance, differentiation, disambiguation, co-implication and, renewed coherence.
-Between the flowing stream of meanings emerging from the foreground and the stream of background meanings arising in wake-like response, new learning occurs.
+The foreground and background processes are concurring real-time within attention and move through a cyclic process of coherence, dissonance, differentiation, disambiguation, co-implication, and renewed coherence.
+Between the flowing stream of meanings emerging from the foreground and the stream of background meanings arising in a wake-like response, new learning occurs.

 PLEASE… We can’t sustain our efforts without your help.
 If you think we are on the right track, or even one that should be given consideration, then please help us.
 Please forward our posts as widely as you can.
 Your help can make a big difference in whether our work succeeds.
 Thank you.